kimc67/save-the-watermelon/README.md

 # save-the-watermelon

 Save the Watermelon is a game based off of the classic Hangman!
+This is a project for my Python class.
+## include: How to run (commands). - How to test (commands). - Features & rules. - Known issues / limitations. - Credits (if any)